alok2244/Sentiment_Analysis-/README.md

-## Sentiment Analysis using Machine Learning/
+## Sentiment Analysis using Machine Learning

 we will use a data set containing a collection of tweets to detect the sentiment associated with a particular tweet and detect it as negative or positive accordingly using Machine Learning.